NEA LOFT Project

 The Loss-of-Fluid Test (LOFT) Research Programme was originally set up by the US Nuclear Regulatory Commission.
 Part of the programme was later broadened into an international collaboration project under the aegis of the OECD Nuclear Energy Agency (NEA).
 This initial programme addressed several configurations of loss-of-coolant accident (LOCA) with large break tests and intermediate break tests carried out between 1978 and 1982.

-The experimental program of the OECD/NEA LOFT Project comprised eight experiments, six thermal-hydraulic experiments, and two fission product release experiments as listed hereafter.
+The experimental program of the NEA LOFT Project comprised eight experiments, six thermal-hydraulic experiments, and two fission product release experiments as listed hereafter.

 - LP-FW-1 - Loss-of-feedwater, primary feed and bleed recovery procedure - (20/02/1983)